Shelob9/cashier/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/663

 Just like in other Laravel packages, Cashier's migrations now ship with its package.
 They're automatically registered and will be executed when you run `php artisan migrate`.
-People from previous Cashier versions who already have migrations run would want to disable this by adding `Cashier::ignoreMigrations();` to the `boot` method in their `AppServiceProvider`.
+If you already have these migrations run you would want to disable this by adding `Cashier::ignoreMigrations();` to the `boot` method in your `AppServiceProvider`.

 ### Config File